blahajjessie/kakaw/api-docs/interface/server-socket.md

 Fields:
 - `playerId`: The playerid who completed the action
-- `username`: the username of the player who complteted the action
+- `username`: the username of the player who completed the action